Industry Insights, Net 30: Payment Terms

 What Does Net 30 Mean?

-Under Net 30 terms, payment is due 30 days from the invoice date.
+Net 30 payment terms allow you to make payment within 30 days from the invoice date.
 This arrangement is popular among B2B companies and offers financial flexibility to the buyer while introducing some risk to the seller.

 Best Use Cases for Net 30